Cenosillicaphobia is the Fear of an Empty Beer Glass.

 But say you spot a new craft beer at the packie, like Triple Ecstasy, a Triple IPA from Widowmaker Brewing's out of Braintree, MA.
 They are hip to the times, so they allow single craft beer purchases, thus allowing you to sample different beer styles.
 So, you grab the beer, checkout, head home, and crack it open.

 It pours beautifully.
 And, the taste is remarkable.
 Smooth, but not thin-bodied.
 Boozy, without being overpowered.
 In short, it drinks quickly.
 However, now you find yourself on ounce 14-15 from that 16oz can pour.
 That's when the Cenosillicaphobia sets in.
-The pint glass just looks so lonely without that golden nectar coating it's durable glass walls.
+The beer pint glass just looks so lonely without that golden nectar coating it's durable glass walls.
 The Citra, Galaxy, and Vic Secret hops hardly got to know their victual vessel.

 The Cenosillicaphobia Sign

 Here in the United States, we have the lovely e-Commerce giant, Amazon.
 Amazon sells an easy hanging, pre-drilled bar sign dedicated to the phenomenon.
 As far as cool bar signs go, this one is a winner.
 Perfect for your man cave, your basement wet bar, the makeshift pool hall that is your garage, or the shedquarters/she shed you call a drinking space.
 A photo of you drinking a cold craft beer in front of a "fear of an empty glass metal bar sign" will get your IG account trending on the interwebz.
-Or, it could just be a guinness.
+Or, it could just be a Guinness.
 Your choice.

 The original Kegworks design, visible due to sublimation and the powder-coating process, would look great above your mantle.
 Plus, its American Steel fabrication makes it built to last.
 The customer reviews are positive, and, who doesn't love beer products that are made in the USA?

-A quick Google search will turn up plenty of t-shirts dedicated to the phobia.
+A quick Wikipedia or Google search will turn up plenty of t-shirts dedicated to the phobia.
 It will also turn up a ridiculous urban dictionary reference to wrestler John Cena.
 Sharing is caring, so adorning Cenosillicaphobia t-shirt will let other Cenosillicaphobists know that they can confide in you.